 Certificate & Diploma in Communicative Japanese, Full-time

-This is a one-year programme with three syllabus units taught over three terms.
+This is a one-year programme with three syllabus units taught over three terms in one academic year.

 The Diploma in Communicative Japanese programme at SOAS Language Centre in London is designed to prepare students with no previous knowledge of Japanese to live and work in a Japanese-speaking environment.